joshlong/joshlong.github.io-content/content/feed.md

 <!-- START:APPEARANCES -->

+* *2021-03-17* - Meet up Java in the Cloud Native World
+* *2021-03-10* - Spring time is here!
+This year's SpringOne Tour event is going to be _amazing_!
+Do not miss it.
+I'll be doing a presentation with Mark Heckler, Nate Schutta, Cora Iberkleid, Paul Czarkowski, and Tiffany Jernigan.
+It'll be a production-centric adventure.
 * *2021-03-09* - I'll be doing a talk for the Java User Group Passau on Reactive Spring
 * *2021-03-01* - New York Times Workshop
 * *2021-02-24* - I'll be on a panel for Undo software along with others like Mary Grygleski, Jonathan Harris, Daniel Bryant and Angie Jones.
 Do Not Miss This!